This blog has been updated from the version first published in March 2021.

-We have redeveloped our Cambridge National qualifications for first teaching in September 2022.
-For IT, this meant providing some new and improved content that is engaging and attractive to students and progressively used in many industry sectors.
+Our redeveloped Cambridge Nationals in IT (J836) qualification (first teaching September 2022) provides some new and improved content that is engaging and attractive to students and progressively used in many industry sectors.

-As a result, we’ve introduced a unit to teach the basics of Augmented Reality (AR) and the creation of a model prototype product to showcase how it can be used appropriately for a defined target audience to present information.
+We introduced a unit to teach the basics of augmented reality (AR) and the creation of a model prototype product to showcase how it can be used appropriately for a defined target audience to present information.

 The new qualification consists of three mandatory units.
-One is externally assessed, and two are internally assessed and externally moderated NEA:
+One is externally assessed, while two are internally assessed and externally moderated NEA:

 Unit R060 – Data manipulation using spreadsheets (NEA) – 36GLH – 30%.

-I feel very excited about this new, engaging content which has been developed by teachers with today’s students in mind.
-As it could be a new area for many, I’d like to share some information you may find useful when planning your teaching.
+I feel very excited about this new, engaging content which was developed by teachers with today’s students in mind.
+As teaching AR content could be a new area for many, I’d like to share some information you may find useful when planning your teaching.

 Augmented reality (AR) is a technology that allows people to superimpose digital content (images, sound, video, text) over real-life scenes or objects.
 There are three main types considered here: